RDA Interest Group Charter

 - Jan - April 2017 — Task forces hold meetings determining scope, deliverables and timelines

-- April 5, 2017 — Next meeting of the IG at RDA Plenary 9 to discuss Task Forces' scope, plans and deliverables
+- April 5, 2017 — We held a meeting of the IG at RDA Plenary 9 to discuss Task Forces' scope, plans and deliverables. see Minutes here

 - NASA’s WG on Search Relevancy – focus is on improving search result relevance for EOSDIS data